nextcloud/documentation/admin_manual/ai/app_llm2.rst

 * `Llama3 8b Instruct <https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF>`_ (reasonable quality; fast; good acclaim; multilingual output may not be optimal)
 * `Llama3 70B Instruct <https://huggingface.co/QuantFactory/Meta-Llama-3-70B-Instruct-GGUF>`_ (good quality; good acclaim; good multilingual output)

-This app supports input and output in other languages than English, if the underlying model supports the language.
+This app supports input and output in languages other than English if the underlying model supports the language.

 Requirements
 ------------